lydiawayua/alx-low_level_programming/0x10-variadic_functions/README.md

-to be is to be the vslue of a variable
+to be is to be the value of a variable